Introduction

 • Explain the advantages and disadvantages

-But before we create a new database and fill it with information and data, we should learn the basic concept behind all this.
+Before we create a new database and fill it with information and data, we should learn the basic concept behind all this.
 What is a relational database or a spreadsheet, why should i use these and how do I organize my data to get the best use out of all these concepts.
+To understand the starting point where we are coming from, we want to understand the basic idea behind the concepts.

 Spreadsheets